 Deere said in a recent interview that underground boulders can significantly increase the cost of construction of an in-situ reservoir.

 “We understand some gravel deposits in the area may contain boulders, so if adequate exposures are found, we will conduct a boulder count to estimate the locations and maximum size of boulders in the deposit,” Deere told the city.

-According to Deere’s conceptual analysis, building an in-situ reservoir under the golf course would cost between $12 million and $72 million, depending on soil conditions.
+According to Deere’s conceptual analysis, building an in-situ reservoir under the golf course, or another location, would cost between $12 million and $72 million, depending on soil conditions.

-Dave Hornbacher, the city’s utilities director, said at Monday’s meeting he wasn’t sure where the holes would be drilled, but “they should not be near somebody’s home.”
+Dave Hornbacher, the city’s utilities director, said at Monday’s meeting he wasn’t sure where the holes would be drilled, but said “they should not be near somebody’s home who votes.”

 A June 30 memo from Margaret Medellin, the city’s utilities portfolio manager, said an in-situ reservoir would “create sub-surface water storage through the installation of slurry walls extending from the surface to bedrock.

 “With suitable geology, these slurry walls can create an in-place, subsurface storage vessel,” she wrote.
 “As needed, water would be withdrawn form the in-situ reservoir via wells and pumped to a treatment facility.”